almroot/doom/README.md

 ### Demo

-To demonstrate how this works, follow [this link to GitHub pages](https://almroot.github.io/doom/), or [this link to doom.pwn.life](https://doom.pwn.life/).
+To demonstrate how this works, follow [this link to doom.pwn.life](https://doom.pwn.life/).
+The code is hosted here on GitHub pages.

 ### XSS